 $n \alpha$ potentials are defined as Feynman diagrams irreducible by cutting $n \alpha$ intermediate states.
 The nonlocal $n\alpha \Psi$ vertex, combined with the instantaneous $\Psi$ propagator, eventually gives rise to the LO potential~\eqref{eqn:pwaveLO}.

 One iterates this LO potential nonperturbatively by resumming all the $n \alpha$ bubbles, equivalent to solving the following partial-wave Lippmann-Schwinger equation (LSE):

-where $k^2/2\mu$ is the CM energy.
+where $k^2/2\mu$ is the c.m. energy.
 Here $\Lambda$ only serves the purpose of indicating that the integral is regularized by a momentum cutoff.
-The regulator function does not have to be a sharp cutoff, but it is assumed to be at least separable so that different partial waves do not mix.
-The separable form of $V^{(0)}(p', p)$ facilitates the straightforward solution:
+The regulator function does not have to be a sharp cutoff, but it is assumed to be at least separable.
+The separable form of $V^{(0)}(p', p)$ facilitates the straightforward solution

 where

 with renormalized $\lambda_R$ and $\gamma$ defined by